JonathanSetiabudi/UC-WheRe/README.md

   - Grid Size: Host can choose between setting the following grid size settings (bigger grid size = more locations to guess from)
     - 4x4
     - 5x5
-  - Board Difficulty: Host can pick difficulty for the game
+  - Board Difficulty / Themes: Host can pick difficulty for the game
-    - General (no shared theme)
     - Easy (recognizable buildings)
+    - Medium (less recognizable buildings)
     - Hard (very specific locations on campus)
+    - Residential and Dining
+    - Campus Landmarks
+    - Study Spots
+    - Bike Racks
+    - Streets and Parking Lots
   - Guess Count: Host can decide the number of guesses (between 1 to 3) each player can make during the game.
 - Gameplay (Game Screen)
   - "Hidden Card" Selection: Before a game starts, both players will be given a preview of the board (and the cards generated on it) and they will have to pick a card that the other player has to guess.
 This will become each player's Hidden Card.
 Each player's Hidden Card will be displayed on the top right of each of their screens throughout the game.
 Both players will need to pick a card and select a "Ready" button before the actual game starts